 The following table lists the thresholds that you can configure for the Teams Advanced workload, the default values, and the type of notification that VDX Monitoring raises when the threshold is exceeded.
+Notifications are based on the amount of time required to perform each of the tasks.

-Table 54: Default Thresholds for Teams
+Table 54: Default Thresholds for Teams Advanced

 Threshold Name and Description Type of Notification Default Value Teams Performance Status Threshold VDX Monitoring raises a notification if the average Mean Opinion Score (MOS) is below this threshold.
 MOS is a predictor of voice quality.
-Warning 3.8 MOS Teams Action Time Critical Threshold Notifications are based on the amount of time required to connect to Teams, as well as the time required to perform a range of tasks, such as creating a channel, uploading and downloading files, and other actions commonly performed by users.
-Critical 9000 ms Teams Critical Status Threshold VDX Monitoring raises a notification if the average Mean Opinion Score (MOS) is below this threshold.
+Warning 3.8 MOS Teams Critical Status Threshold VDX Monitoring raises a notification if the average Mean Opinion Score (MOS) is below this threshold.
 MOS is a predictor of voice quality.
-Critical 3.5 MOS Teams Action Time Performance Threshold Notifications are based on the amount of time required to connect to Teams, as well as the time required to perform a range of tasks, such as creating a channel, uploading and downloading files, and other actions commonly performed by users.
-Warning 6000 ms
+Critical 3.5 MOS Teams Performance Status Threshold for Connection Time Action Warning 6000 ms Teams Critical Status Threshold for Connection Time Action Critical 9000 ms